ajaydevelopr/ajaydevelopr.github.io/pages/about.md

 ---

-Hi, I'm **Nila ☾**.
+Hi, I'm **Ajay ☾**.

-I'm a third year CSE-Data Science student at VIT Vellore.<br>
+I'm an Electronics Engineer graduated from Terna Engineering College, Navi Mumbai, Maharashtra In 2020.<br>
 As a result of my perpetual curiosity, I have practical experience with a wide range of technologies including:

-Python • C/C++ • Java • HTML • CSS • MySQL • MongoDB • Scikit-Learn • NLTK • Pandas • Numpy • TensorFlow • Keras • Matlab • R
+Python • PHP • Java • HTML • CSS • MySQL • MongoDB • Scikit-Learn • NLTK • Pandas • Numpy • TensorFlow • Keras • Matlab • R **_and more!_**

 Which I use for:

-Machine learning • Data Science • Data Vizualization • NLP • Computer Vision • Web Development **_and more!_**
+Machine learning • Data Science • Data Vizualization • Graph Analytics • Computer Vision • Web Development **_and more!_**

 Thankfully, I'm not a cat!

-When I'm not working on something ML or data science, you can find me petting doggos!
+When I'm not working on something ML or data science, you can find me working on building various projects based on PHP!
 I also love **playing** football, _watching_ Formula 1 and singing and I'm always up for a game of Mario Kart :)

 <!--
 {% capture carousel_images %}